 UN Universal Periodic Review

-The Finnish Ministry for Foreign Affairs coordinates drafting of the national report on human rights and preparations for the review of Finland.
-This project nevertheless concerns the Government as a whole, and involves all branches of government.
+The Finnish Ministry for Foreign Affairs coordinates drafting of the national report and preparations for the universal periodic review of Finland.
+The review involves all branches of government.

 What is the Universal Periodic Review?